-Flats are issued with bins of varying size depending on the number and type of dwelling; up to 240 litres of refuse and 240 litres of recycling per dwelling.
+Flats are issued with bins of varying size depending on the number and type of dwelling; up to 240 litres of recycling per dwelling.
 Garden waste is also collected from flats if required, as outlined above.

 Collections from houses are carried out from the kerbside; and residents are asked to place their bin at the edge of the highway on collection day.
 In the case of flats, collection will take place from a communal bin storage area.